 \section{Abstract}

-The design of Korean constituency treebanks raises a fundamental representational question concerning the choice of terminal units.
-Although Korean words are morphologically complex, treating morphemes as constituency terminals conflates word internal morphology with phrase level syntactic structure and creates mismatches with eojeol based dependency resources.
-This paper argues for an eojeol based constituency representation, with morphological segmentation and fine grained part of speech information encoded in a separate, non constituent layer.
-A comparative analysis shows that, under explicit normalization assumptions, the Sejong and Penn Korean treebanks can be treated as representationally equivalent at the eojeol based constituency level.
-Building on this result, we outline an eojeol based annotation scheme that preserves interpretable constituency and supports cross treebank comparison and constituency–dependency alignment, and provides a surface-form terminal layer for future end-to-end Korean constituency parsing.
+The design of Korean constituency treebanks raises a central representational question concerning the choice of terminal units.
+Although Korean words are morphologically complex, treating morphemes as constituency terminals can obscure the distinction between word-internal morphology and phrase-level syntactic structure, and can create mismatches with eojeol-based dependency resources.
+This paper argues for an eojeol-based constituency representation, with morphological segmentation and fine-grained part-of-speech information encoded in a separate, non-constituent layer.
+A comparative analysis shows that, under explicit normalization assumptions, the Sejong, Penn Korean, and KAIST treebanks can be compared over a shared eojeol-based constituency backbone.
+Building on this result, we outline an eojeol-based annotation scheme that preserves interpretable constituency, supports cross-treebank comparison and constituency–dependency alignment, and provides a surface-form terminal layer for future end-to-end Korean constituency parsing.